berndoJ/revenge-of-lllattice-writeup/README.md

 ## Lessons Learned

-Overall, this was a pretty demaning challenge for us, was we approximately spent a total of 30h and were only able to get the flag ~24h after the CTF officially ended.
+Overall, this was a pretty demanding challenge for us.
+We approximately spent a total of 30h and were only able to get the flag ~24h after the CTF officially ended.
 Within the given timeframe, 0 teams were able to solve the challenge.